sealfur/sealfur-com/src/posts/202303170912-semantic-html-tendencies.md

 > We can see that we lose contrast depending on the colors of the image near the border.
 >
-> The border looks nice when it’s near a contrasting area, but it kind of dissapears when near colors of the same brightness.
+> The border looks nice when it’s near a contrasting area, but it kind of disappears when near colors of the same brightness.

 He’s correct, of course.
 He shows us a picture of a cat (on the internet!) and the standard semi-transparent 1px border.
 Then he shows the same picture with his special treatment and the border *does* make the image feature more on the white background.[^2]